ekine3/install-rtl88_kubuntu-22.1/README.md

 This brief script was made to easy install rtl88 driver on ubuntu.
-Since every some weeks a new update kernel update breaks the driver, it is needed to install again so  I set this up.
+Since every some weeks a new kernel update breaks the driver, it is needed to install again and again, so  I set this up.

 Wireless card:
 Plusysee